History of Financial Aid

 Financial aid achieved its modern form in the 20th century.
 Harvard President James B. Conant, a former undergraduate scholarship student, created the first large financial aid initiative in 1934—the National Scholarship Plan—which helped open the gates not only to Harvard, but also to higher education more broadly.

-Today, more than half of families receive scholarship aid from Harvard, and families with incomes below $75,000 pay nothing towards the cost of a Harvard education (up from $65,000 starting the 2022-23 academic year).
-Every student shares in the financial responsibility for his or her education through student earnings.
+Today, more than half of families receive scholarship aid from Harvard, and families with incomes below $85,000 pay nothing towards the cost of a Harvard education (up from $75,000 starting the 2023-24 academic year).
+Every student shares in the financial responsibility for their education through student earnings.
 Robust support for financial aid enables students to meet this obligation in a way that complements, rather than competes with, their academic responsibilities.